 B. Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and:
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and i.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);